ktandonme1/myApp2/TestREADME.md.txt

-Hi there - this is part of branch
+Hi there - this is master branch
 This is July updated